candacecodes/bioproj/README.md

 # bioproj

-Still a work in progress.
 Put on hold after 3 days.

 Bio flashcards.
 But make it tech.
 And genetics.
 And molecular bio.